 DEFENDERS

 It is not clear that we are strong enough at right back.
-Supposedly we are looking at Jeremy Pied for this position.
+Supposedly we are looking at Jeremy Pied for

 Left back appears to be in fine shape.